 How does having the robotic surgery system benefit the hospital?

 Having an advanced surgical robotics system with experienced surgeons and theatre teams is beneficial for the status and reputation of the hospital.
 It helps to increase patient referrals.
-We are receiving referrals for robotic surgery from other hospitals in the Burjeel Holdings group, as well as from other centres within the UAE, and from abroad such as from Russia, Kazakhstan, and other countries in Africa and Europe.
+We are receiving referrals for robotic surgery from other hospitals in the Burjeel Holdings group, as well as from other centres within the UAE and from abroad, such as Russia, Kazakhstan, and other countries in Africa and Europe.

 Why did you decide to relocate to the UAE?

 After more than 16 years in the same consultant post in the UK and having built up the service and my practice there, I wanted a new challenge.
-The healthcare sector in the UAE is growing rapidly, providing world-class care for citizens, residents and patients from further afield.
-Gynaecological oncology is a relatively new sub-speciality in this region and I was excited to be able to use my skills and experience to set up a new unit here.
+The healthcare sector in the UAE is growing rapidly, providing world-class care for citizens, residents, and patients from further afield.
+Gynecological oncology is a relatively new sub-speciality in this region, and I was excited to be able to use my skills and experience to set up a new unit here.

 How have you found the relocation experience?

-If you come with the right mindset, and have patience, you can be successful in the UAE.
-The first year can be a challenge and you need to view it as a work in progress.
-You will need to network, make connections and create awareness, to gain referrals and build up your patient base.
-Good communication is important, with patients, colleagues and the hospital management.
-Building trust works both ways; in my experience I needed to demonstrate that I was committed for the long term in order for hospital management to invest in robotic surgery.
-There may be some cultural differences, so sensitivity and understanding is required.
+If you come with the right mindset and have patience, you can be successful in the UAE.
+The first year can be a challenge, and you need to view it as a work in progress.
+You will need to network, make connections, and create awareness to gain referrals and build up your patient base.
+Good communication is important with patients, colleagues, and hospital management.
+Building trust works both ways; in my experience, I needed to demonstrate that I was committed for the long term in order for hospital management to invest in robotic surgery.
+There may be some cultural differences, so sensitivity and understanding are required.
 I always say, “When in Rome, do as the Romans.”

 What are your plans for the future, and how do you see robotic surgery expanding in the UAE?

-Now that we have the da Vinci Xi system at Burjeel Medical City, other specialties, such as Hepatobiliary and Urology, have already completed their training and started robotic surgeries.
-We currently have over 10 surgeons from different specialties, and other hospitals in the Burjeel group, in training.
-Robotic systems can be used for many specialties that carry out complex, minimally invasive procedures, such as thoracic, bariatric, colo-rectal surgeries.
-In the future, I would like to set up a training fellowship in gyn-oncology surgery, with robotic surgery included.
+Now that we have the da Vinci Xi system at Burjeel Medical City, other specialties, such as hepatobiliary and urology, have already completed their training and started robotic surgeries.
+We currently have over 10 surgeons from different specialties and other hospitals in the Burjeel group in training.
+Many specialties that carry out complex, minimally invasive procedures, such as thoracic, bariatric, and colo-rectal surgeries, can use robotic systems.
+In the future, I would like to set up a training fellowship in gynecology surgery, with robotic surgery included.